xmos/lib_xcore_c/lib_xcore_c/doc/rst/xcore_c.rst

 We will register a pointer to a structure::

   typedef struct {
-    chanend c;    // The resource that casued the interrupt. const char *message;
+    chanend c;    // The resource that caused the interrupt. const char *message;
   } chan_data_t;